-Because many graduates want to begin careers as soon as they finish their undergraduate degrees, the department has a career counselor who works with students and University Career Services to find the best position for each individual.
-Companies call the department directly, looking for chemists at all levels.
+Because many graduates want to begin careers as soon as they finish their undergraduate degrees, the school has a career counselor who works with students and University Career Services to find the best position for each individual.
+Companies call the school directly, looking for chemists at all levels.

 The employment picture for chemistry graduates, as for those in other fields, fluctuates with the economy.
 However, chemistry cuts across several disciplines, which improves the odds for chemists.
 This pattern is expected to continue, partly because the wide range of employment opportunities for chemists in industry, government, and education makes their jobs less susceptible to the employment fluctuations of a particular industry.
 Currently, about two thirds of chemistry undergraduates move on to graduate school.